Pines: Not just for breakfast anymore

 Androstenedione is an adrenal hormone produced in humans.
 Reduce androstenedione by one molecule and you have testosterone, which both men and women have in different amounts.
 Androstenedione can raise testosterone levels.
 The effect lasts about a day.
 And this is how the Native Americans used it, for extra energy when they needed it.
 So when on the run, grab a little pine pollen.
 Pine pollen also seems to have a beneficial effect on the cardiovascular system as well.
 How do you collect it?
 Put a sack over the microsporangiate strobili and shake, if it is the right time of the year, lick the hood of your car.

 And what about shikimic acid and the flu?
-Shikimic acid prevents the flu from reproducing, thus reducing symptoms and the duration of the flu.
-The drug Tamiflu is made from the seed pods of the star anise tree, native to China.
+Processed shikimic acid prevents the flu from reproducing, thus reducing symptoms and the duration of the flu.
+The drug Tamiflu is made from the seed pods of the Chinese star anise tree which is 7% shikemic acid.
 Researchers have found that White Pine needles have enough shikimic acid, 3%, to make its extraction commercially viable.
 Spruce also have the acid and it is presumed other pines do in varying amounts.

 Young pine roots are edible as are stripped pieces of their bark.
 The bark can be seeped in water for its sugar and the water drank.
 Also, many pine trees have burls on a limb and those can be broken off and used as a throwing stick or mallets.